rangle/ngCourse2/handout/redux/redux_actions.md

 your actions involve asynchronous logic, the final dispatched action should remain a plain JSON object.

-Redux actions creators are generally where side-effects should happen, such as making API calls, or generating IDs.
+Redux action creators are generally where side-effects should happen, such as making API calls or generating IDs.
 This is because when the final action gets dispatched to the reducers, we want to update the application state to reflect what has already happened.

 Let's take a look at the actions that are used in this example.
-For now, let's just focus on some simple, synchronous actions.
+For now, let's just focus on some simple synchronous actions.

 ## Synchronous Actions

-Most Redux apps have a set of functions, called 'action creators', that are used to set up and dispatch actions.
+Most Redux apps have a set of functions, called "action creators", that are used to set up and dispatch actions.

-In Angular 2, it's convenient to define 'action creator services' for your action creators to live in; these services can be injected into the components that need to dispatch the actions.
+In Angular 2, it's convenient to define "action creator services" for your action creators to live in; these services can be injected into the components that need to dispatch the actions.

-__app/actions/counter-actions.ts__
+_app/actions/counter-actions.ts_
 ```javascript
 import { Injectable } from '@angular/core';
 import { NgRedux } from 'ng2-redux';